jico/swerve/README.md

 ```

 Then, you'll need to configure Swerve with the feature settings you want for
-each environment.
-There are three ways to do this:

-Pass in a hash.
+each environment by passing in a hash.

 ```coffeescript
 Swerve.configure
   development: